idiazcruz/BUS32100---FINAL---Fertility-energy-analysis/README.md

 ### BUS32100 Final Project

 ## Overview
-End-to-end data science project analyzing global fertility trends across 206 countries (1990–2023), integrating demographic data from the World Bank Indicators API with energy consumption data from Our World in Data.
+Analysis of global fertility trends across 206 countries (1990–2023), integrating demographic data from the World Bank Indicators API with energy consumption data from Our World in Data.